As told to Willa Köerner, 2273 words.

 I started out as an artist.
 I went to art school at NYU doing drawing, painting, that kind of thing.
 About two years in, I went on a study abroad program in Florence, Italy.
 That experience allowed me to bleed over from my studio practice into art history, theory, and writing.
 By the end of the year, my teachers were like, “Honey, you’re really quiet in the studio classes, but in art history, you’re the most talkative person.
 Clearly you need to think about why this is happening?”

 At that point, it occurred to me that I really liked interpretation, writing about art, and talking about art.
-But when I was making it myself I was totally frightened.
-I just didn’t feel like I could express myself.
+But when I was making it myself I was totally intimidated.
+I just didn’t feel like my path was going to be becoming an artist.
 So I decided to change courses, and went into art history.

 Was there a pivotal experience or job that you’ve had, or someone you met, that helped you realize you wanted to be a curator?